aakn/work-store/README.md

 API documentations (Swagger Docs) can be accessed at http://localhost:3000/apidocs/ .
 Here the namespace is nothing but the directory.

-#### Configuration

-the config file can be found at manager/config/development.yaml

 #### Cleaning the data

-In case data needs to be cleaned (let's say due to the unique constraint on external id and directory), this can be done by deleting the file in the `manager/db` folder
+In case data needs to be cleaned (let's say due to the unique constraint on external id and directory), this can be done by deleting the file in the `manager/db` folder.
+Thing to note here is, if seeding is enabled then the data under the redbubble directory will be populated again on startup.

 ### Intellij Setup